- Academic Affairs

 TerminalFour’s SiteManager (T4) user rights and roles are organized into three levels: contributors, moderators, and power users.
 If you work in T4, you belong to one of these groups.
 Remember that these roles are an ongoing and integral part of maintaining your site and your communication goals.

-In order to be good stewards of your site and to meet your communication goals, the following roles should be assigned.
+To be good stewards of your site and meet your communication goals, the following roles should be assigned.

 Power users are content managers.
 You are responsible for creating new users, assigning users to pages, and creating approval processes (workflows).

 - Understands your department; provides department with support needed to establish website